Mr-Coder/academic-Haomeng/content/home/hero.md

 [cta]
   url = "#about"
-  label = "Learn More"
+  label = "Learn More About Me"
   icon_pack = "fas"
-  icon = "chevron-circle-down"
+  icon = "user-graduate"

 [cta_alt]
   url = "#publications"
-  label = "View Publications"
+  label = "View My Research"

 # Note.
 An optional note to show underneath the links.
 [cta_note]
-  label = 'Central China Normal University • Faculty of AI in Education'
+  label = '🎓 Central China Normal University • Faculty of AI in Education'
 +++

 **Ph.D.
 Candidate in Education Technology**

-Exploring the intersection of **Artificial Intelligence** and **Education** to create innovative learning solutions.
+🚀 Exploring the intersection of **Artificial Intelligence** and **Education** to create innovative learning solutions for the future.

-Specializing in Intelligent Tutoring Systems, Technology Enhanced Learning, and Automated Problem Solving for mathematics education.
+🔬 Specializing in **Intelligent Tutoring Systems**, **Technology Enhanced Learning**, and **Automated Problem Solving** for mathematics education.

-<span style="text-shadow: none;"><a class="github-button" href="https://github.com/Mr-Coder" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star">Follow @Mr-Coder</a></span>
+📚 Developing cutting-edge **qualia role-based entity-dependency graphs** for Chinese algebra story problems.